yam-ai/bert-multilabel-classifier/README.md

 ]
 ```

-For example, you can test the API using `curl` as follows:
+You can test the API using `curl` as follows:

 ```sh
 $ curl -X POST http://localhost:8000/classifier -H "Content-Type: application/json" -d $'{"texts":[{"id":0,"text":"Three great forces rule the world: stupidity, fear and greed."},{"id":1,"text":"The fear of death is the most unjustified of all fears, for there\'s no risk of accident for someone who\'s dead"}]}'